Spacey apology over 'sexual advance'

 Spacey's decision to reveal his sexuality at the same time as addressing an allegation of sexual assault against a child drew a backlash.

-Spacey, a double Oscar winner, star of Netflix series House of Cards and former artistic director of London's Old Vic theatre, was asked in 2010 why he did not acknowledge his homosexuality.
+Spacey, a double Oscar winner and former artistic director of London's Old Vic theatre, was asked in 2010 why he did not acknowledge his homosexuality.

 "People have different reasons for the way they live their lives," he told the Daily Beast.
 "It's just a line I've never crossed and never will."